WaylandM/fly-food-robot/docs/02-grbl.md

 ## Check serial connection to Grbl

-_**NOTE: Before powering up the gShield and motors, check that the actuator carriages for all three axes are approximately centred.
+_**NOTE: Before powering up the gShield and motors, check that the actuator carriages for all three axes are approximately centred (figure \@ref(fig:actuatorsCentred)).
 Initially we do not know in which direction the actuator carriages will travel when G-code commands are issued, so positioning each in the middle of its range reduces the risk of collisions with the end stops.**_

 <div class="figure" style="text-align: center">
 <img src="images/actuator_carriages_centred.jpg" alt="Actuator carriages centred in preparation for powering-up motors for first time" width="75%" />